getAlby/lightning-browser-extension/README.md

 #### Storybook.js

-We have a working [Storybook](https://storybook.js.org)-setup and some components have stories.
+We have a [Storybook](https://storybook.js.org)-setup and some components have stories.
+But we haven't actively maintained the storybook and we're looking for support to work on the storybook setup.
-You can find the deployed Storybook here: https://lbe-stories.netlify.app

 ### :white_check_mark: Tests